SDWebImage/SDWebImage/README.md

 As a dummy Objective-C developer working on my first iPhone application for my company ([Dailymotion][]), I've been very frustrated by the lack of support in the Cocoa Touch framework for UITableView with remote images.
-After some googling, I found lot of forums and blogs coming with their solution, most of the time based on asynchronous usage have NSURLConnection, but none provides a simple library doing the work of async image grabbing + caching for you.
+After some Googling, I found lot of forums and blogs coming up with their solution, most of the time based on asynchronous usage with NSURLConnection, but none provided a simple library doing the work of async image grabbing + caching for you.

-Actually there is one in the famous [Three20][] framework by [Joe Hewitt][], but it's yet massive and undocumented piece of code.
+Actually there is one in the famous [Three20][] framework by [Joe Hewitt][], but it's a massive and undocumented piece of code.
 You can't import just the the libraries you want without taking the whole framework (damn #import "TTGlobal.h").
-Anyway, the [Three20][] implementation is based on NSURLConnection, and I soon discovered this solution wasn't ideal, keep reading to find out why.
+Anyway, the [Three20][] implementation is based on NSURLConnection, and I soon discovered this solution wasn't ideal.
+Keep reading to find out why.

-As a hurried beginner in iPhone development, I couldn't admit to implement my own async image grabber with caching support as my first steps in this new world.
-Thus, I asked for help to my good friend Sebastien Flory ([Fraggle][]), who was working on his great iPhone game ([Urban Rivals][], a future app-store hit) since almost a year.
-He spent quite an amount of time on implementing the very same solution for his needs, and was kind enough to give me his implementation for my own use.
+As a hurried beginner in iPhone development, I couldn't attempt to implement my own async image grabber with caching support as my first steps in this new world.
+Thus, I asked for help from my good friend Sebastien Flory ([Fraggle][]), who was working on his great iPhone game ([Urban Rivals][], a future app-store hit) for almost a year.
+He spent quite an amount of time implementing the very same solution for his needs, and was kind enough to give me his implementation for my own use.
 This worked quite well and allowed me to concentrate on other parts of my application.
 But when I started to compare my application with its direct competitor - the built-in Youtube application - I was very unhappy with the loading speed of the images.
-After some network sniffing, I found that every HTTP requests for my images was 10 times slower than Youtube's ones...
+After some network sniffing, I found that every HTTP requests for my images was 10 times slower than Youtube's...
 On my own network, Youtube was 10 time faster than my own servers...
 WTF??

-In fact, my servers were well but a lot of latency was added to the requests, certainly because my application wasn't responsive enough to handle the requests at full speed.
-At this moment, I understood something important, asynchronous NSURLConnections are tied to the main runloop in the NSEventTrackingRunLoopMode.
+In fact, my servers were fine but a lot of latency was added to the requests, certainly because my application wasn't responsive enough to handle the requests at full speed.
+Right then, I understood something important, asynchronous NSURLConnections are tied to the main runloop in the NSEventTrackingRunLoopMode.
 As explained in the documentation, this runloop mode is affected by UI events: